Karthik150502-2/resizify-images/README.md

 17. And then click on Save and Release on the top.

-18. Now Click, on the overview from the options in the left menu.
+18. Now click on the overview from the options in the left menu.

 19. And from the **“Test your app”** section click on **“Select store”** button.